 Earplugs might be enough for you, but if they aren’t, there are a few things you can try.
 If you like listening to music at night, invest in some noise-canceling headphones.
 If you don’t want to sleep with headphones on or earbuds in, then you might want to pack a white noise machine.
 Clara Beyer from Brown University says that “it’s like having a little fan next to your ears.
-At first you notice the noise, but then you’re quickly able to tune this out.
+At first, you notice the noise, but then you’re quickly able to tune [it] out.
 It made it so much easier for me to sleep in my first week at university!”

 11. Wear something you’re comfortable in!

 So you’re freaking out about what to wear?
 Wear something that you’re comfortable in, but also something you feel you look good in.
 If you feel confident, it’s likely to come across in your body language and your gestures.
 Remember when you’re choosing your outfit that you’re going to be moving boxes for most of the day and unpacking, so make sure you’re wearing something practical.
 We would recommend putting the high heels away for now, collegiettes!

 12. If it isn’t the best day, don’t worry!
 You have four more years!

 If you haven’t had the best first day, don’t worry about it!
 There are many people who don’t love their first day of college but still go on to have a great four years at college, so don’t put too much pressure on these 24 hours.
 Just think, you’ll meet even more people tomorrow, and one of those people could be your new best friend!
 Tomorrow is another day, collegiettes!